zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/mental-model.md

 Maintain a functional dexterity of the conceptual structure and terminologies
 - Hold your horses, take your time.
 - [Terminology](./terminology.md)

+## Functioal 'working memory'-'neural pathway' connection
+### First, how does your working memory work?
+- Read some articles and researches
+### Second, how does the working memory and neural pathwayS collaborate with one another?
+### Third, know yourself, what about your working memory capacity?
+Any way to get a picture of?
+### Fourth, what sorf of neural pattern(mathematic) should you consider valuable to train regularly?
+- Your short-term plan?
+  - Career, survival and other mundane stuffs
+- Your long-term plan?
+  - Mathematics in Neuroengineering?

 ## Visual intelligence training
 ### Training